 The following is a summary of the academic standards to which all students must adhere.
 The standards posted on the Canvas site are revised and updated regularly and supersede those described below.
-It is the responsibility of all graduate students to be familiar with the current Academic and Clinical Standards.
+It is the responsibility of all graduate students to be familiar with the current academic standards.

 - To demonstrate satisfactory performance, graduate students pursuing the MS degree will be expected to: - o Maintain a 3.0 grade point average each semester. - Earn no more than one unsatisfactory grade during their entire program (i.e., a grade below a B- in a course, or a W/E [withdraw while failing]). - A single instance of a grade below B- in a course may be permissible, but that grade may not be included on the Program of Study.
-For that course to be included, the student must retake the course the next time it is offered and earn a grade of B- or better. - o Receive no more than one incomplete in a given semester. - o Pass thesis or applied project requirements. - Students may be dismissed from the program: - o Following two instances of unsatisfactory academic performance, regardless of the semester in which the poor performance occurred.
+For that course to be included, the student must retake the course the next time it is offered and earn a grade of B- or better. - o Receive no more than one incomplete in a given semester. - Pass thesis or applied project requirements. - Students may be dismissed from the program: